NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy.re} is a rewrite of \texttt{NIFTy} in JAX [@Jax2018] with all relevant previous GP models, a new even more powerful GP model, and a much more flexible posterior approximation machinery.
 By virtue of being written in JAX, \texttt{NIFTy.re} effortlessly runs on the accelerator hardware such as the GPU, extensively vectorizes models whenever possible, just-in-time compiles code for additional performance, and enables a new kind of inference machinery thanks to being able to retrieve higher order derivates.
-By switching from a home-grown automatic differentiation engine to JAX, we envision to harness significant gains in maintainability of \texttt{NIFTy} moving forward and a faster development cycle for new features.
+By switching from a home-grown automatic differentiation engine to JAX, we envision to harness significant gains in maintainability of \texttt{NIFTy.re} compared to \texttt{NIFTy} moving forward and a faster development cycle for new features.

 <!-- Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it. -->
 We expect \texttt{NIFTy.re} to be highly useful for many imaging applications and envision many applications within and outside of astrophysics [@Arras2022; @Leike2019; @Leike2020; @Mertsch2023; @Roth2023DirectionDependentCalibration; @Hutschenreuter2023; @Tsouros2023; @Roth2023FastCadenceHighContrastImaging; @Hutschenreuter2022].